koordinates/kart/docs/pages/raster_datasets.rst

 Dataset type
 ~~~~~~~~~~~~
-Raster datasets are currently implemented as :doc:`Raster Datasets V1 </pages/development/raster_v1>`.
-Kart version controls raster tiles themselves as GeoTIFF files, which means the tiles are checked out into the working copy without any conversion step - the contents of the working copy is an accurate reflection of the contents of the dataset itself at a particular point in time.
+Kart internally stores raster tiles as GeoTIFF files, which means the tiles are checked out into the working copy without any conversion step - the contents of the working copy is an accurate reflection of the contents of the dataset itself at a particular point in time.

+To find out more about the internal storage of raster datasets, see :doc:`Raster Datasets V1 </pages/development/raster_v1>`.

 Importing raster datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~